 For the -302 version of the F3 small camera, the camera finder was replaced with an Action Finder, which had a much larger field of view and was likely intended for use on EVA (spacewalk) when the astronaut would be wearing their spacesuit and helmet; obviously preventing them from holding the camera close to their eye.

 According to blueprints I saw of an F3 small camera, they depicted the camera body with an installed hot shoe, but also had it circled and identified as a '-304' version only.
-I suspect the -304 version would be an HP finder, likely more akin to the commercial DE-5 type.
+The -304 version has an HP finder, likely more akin to the commercial DE-5 type.
+The -304 version also has a raised shutter release extension that brings the release up to the height of the hot shoe.

 Inside the Mirror Box